 In Akron Falls Park, this beauty stands about 45 feet tall and 40 feet wide.
 Water flows in various directions, cascading back down into Murder Creek.
-You’re supposed to stay on the designated trails, where you can clearly see the waterfall from.
-There are tons of activities to do and other hiking trails to explore in Akron Falls Park after you see the waterfall, too.
+We recommend staying on the designated trails, where you can clearly see the waterfall from.
+There is an abundance of activities to do and other hiking trails to explore in Akron Falls Park after you see the waterfall, too.

 Eternal Flame Falls